naisepaul/ManCrazeShoes/README.md

 13. As a registered user I want to be able to edit the cart so that I can control the quantity of items I want to purchase.
 14. As a registered user I want to be able to remove the items from the cart so that it is not available for other users.
 15. As a user, I want to be able to securely make payments using Stripe so that I can complete my purchases on Mencrazeshoes with confidence..
+16. As a authenticated user, I want to be able to save shoes to my wishlist so that I can revisit and consider purchasing them later on.
-16. As an administrator, I want to have access to an admin dashboard so that I can monitor and view simple statistics related to the orders made on this site.
+17. As an administrator, I want to have access to an admin dashboard so that I can monitor and view simple statistics related to the orders made on this site.
-17. As an administrator, I want to be able to add new products to the website so that I can expand the product catalog
+18. As an administrator, I want to be able to add new products to the website so that I can expand the product catalog
-18. As an administrator, I want to be able to edit existing products on the website so that I can update and manage the product catalog.
+19. As an administrator, I want to be able to edit existing products on the website so that I can update and manage the product catalog.
-19. As an administrator, I want to be able to remove products from the website so that I can manage the product catalog.
+20. As an administrator, I want to be able to remove products from the website so that I can manage the product catalog.
-20. As a User I want to be able to complete the checkout process for my shopping cart so that I can purchase the items I've added to my cart.
+21. As a User I want to be able to complete the checkout process for my shopping cart so that I can purchase the items I've added to my cart.

 [Back to Table of contents](#table-of-contents)